mleiwe/ChromaticAberrationCorrection/README.md

   - Remember to save the workspace

 - Finally create a corrected image, run mnl_CorrectForChromaticAberration, you will be prompted to load both the image and the ChromaticCorrections structure.
 Each channel will be produced as a separate 3D tiff stack saved to your current directory.

+The original data from the paper can be accessed here https://ssbd.riken.jp/repository/208/ if you'd like to practise with our data

-Any more questions?
+If you've got any more questions?
 Feel free to let us know!